Best Running Gloves of 2025

 • High price point

-While no glove is perfect for its touchscreen capabilities, The North Face Etip Recycled Gloves and The North Face Women’s Etip Recycled Gloves are better than all of the other options we’ve tried — when correctly sized.
+While no glove is perfect for its touchscreen capabilities, The North Face Etip Recycled Gloves are better than all of the other options we’ve tried — when correctly sized.
 We’ve worn versions of The North Face gloves containing this touchscreen technology for several years and have observed marked functional improvements.
-It’s not just the touchscreen capabilities we love in these gloves; they’re also the right thickness for cool and cold weather running to keep our digits warm without causing us to overheat.
+It’s not just the touchscreen capabilities we love in these gloves; they’re also the right thickness for cool- and cold-weather running, keeping our digits warm without causing us to overheat.

 At their core, these gloves are standard lightweight fleece gloves that breathe well and block wind reasonably effectively.
-They’re ideal for chilly morning runs when there’s a good chance you’ll end up stashing your gloves away as the temperature warms.
+They are made of a blend of 93% polyester and 7% elastane and are ideal for chilly morning runs when there’s a good chance you’ll end up stashing your gloves away as the temperature warms.
 We appreciate the soft feel of the recycled polyester.
 The silicone gripper dots on the thumbs, first two fingers, and part of the palm allow us to easily hold dog leashes and water bottles without slippage.
 The glove-keeper clip for storing the gloves clipped together is a nice final touch.

 Shop The North Face Etip Recycled GlovesShop The North Face Women's Etip Recycled Gloves